|Source||Mitragyna speciosa, native to Southeast Asia||Picralima nitida, native to tropical Africa|

 How Do I Take It?
 Akuamma vs. Kratom

-However, dosing for kratom and dosing for akuamma is not the same, so don’t use your standard kratom dosage if you plan to consume akuamma.
+However, dosing for kratom and dosing for akuamma is different, so don’t use your standard kratom dosage if you plan to consume akuamma.

 Locals crush akuamma seeds into a fine powder and take it orally or chew small amounts of the seeds, leaves, fruit, or bark for pain or to ward off hunger during long treks through the bush.